- Faculty & Staff

 A. When you log onto your campus or lab computer, drive letter U: is automatically mapped and available from within the My Computer Icon.
 From off campus or from the campus residential network (Resnet), you can install a free FTP program to access your files.
 For further instructions, click here.

-A. When you use your campus or lab computer, you must use a Secure FTP client for accessing your U:drive.
+A. When you use your campus or lab computer, you can access your drive as an SMB share.
 From off campus or from the campus residential network (Resnet), you can install a Secure FTP program to access your files.
 Instructions for MacOS X.

 Q. How much space do I have?

-A. Each Faculty/Staff member will have 1 GB of storage and each student will have 250 MB of storage.
+A. Each Faculty/Staff member will have 5 GB of storage and each student will have 1 GB of storage.

 Q. What happens if the network or server goes down?

 A. As you save files to your home directory, a process will automatically run that will also place a copy of your file on your hard drive.
 In the event of a network or server failure, you will still be able to access your Home Directory exactly the same way as if there were no problem.
 For this process to function correctly, you will begin to notice "Synchronization" messages each time you logon and logoff your computer.
 You will also notice that your files in your Home Directory are all marked with a small blue arrow on them indicating that the file will be available if something happens to the network or server.